Azure/azure-cosmosdb-migration-support/README.md

 # Introduction

-The Azure Cosmos DB for MongoDB Migration extension helps you assess your MongoDB workload to Azure Cosmos DB.
-The end-to-end assessment helps you find out the necessary actions you may need to take to seamlessly migrate your workloads to Azure Cosmos DB.
+The Azure DocumentDB Migration extension for Visual Studio Code helps you assess and migrate your MongoDB workloads to Azure DocumentDB seamlessly.
+It offers two key capabilities:

+## 1. Comprehensive Assessment

-The report presents findings at the account, database, and collection levels, each marked as Critical, Warning, or Informational based on severity to aid prioritization.
-These include
+Quickly identify the actions needed for a smooth migration.
+The extension generates a detailed report at the account, database, and collection levels, categorizing findings as Critical, Warning, or Informational to help you prioritize.
+Key highlights include:

-- **Unsupported Features and Syntax**: It flags unsupported MongoDB features, commands, query syntax, and index types, with usage frequency to prioritize fixes.
+- **Unsupported Features and Syntax**: Detects unsupported MongoDB features, commands, query syntax, and index types, along with usage frequency for prioritization.

-- **Resource-Specific Recommendations**: Each finding includes the affected resource name, actionable recommendations, and relevant technical details for remediation.
+- **Resource-Specific Recommendations**: Provides actionable guidance for each affected resource, including technical details for remediation.

-- **Environment Overview**: Summarizes key aspects of the source MongoDB environment—such as version, license, instance type, and stats for databases and collections.
+- **Environment Overview**: Summarizes essential details of your MongoDB environment version, license, instance type, and database/collection statistics.

-- **Compatibility and Platform Constraints**: Details Cosmos DB-specific quotas, limits, and potential shard key incompatibilities for sharded workloads.
+- **Compatibility and Platform Constraints**: Highlights Azure DocumentDB specific quotas, and limits.

+## 2. Online & Offline Migration

+Accelerate your modernization journey with zero-cost migration in both online and offline modes.
+Migration jobs run entirely on Azure-managed resources, maintained by the Azure DocumentDB team, no infrastructure setup required.

+- **Secure and Flexible**: Initiate and monitor migrations without staying connected, ideal for large-scale or secure scenarios.
+Supports private endpoint-enabled targets for enterprise-grade security.

+- **Broad Source Support**: Migrate from self-hosted MongoDB, MongoDB Atlas, or other compatible sources all within a unified, intuitive VS Code experience.

+Enjoy improved performance, reduced operational overhead, and a streamlined path to Azure DocumentDB without additional migration costs.

 ## Telemetry